RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/documents/external-search-order-in-rexx-for-tsoe.md

 >is searched before SYSPROC.
 >You can control the NOLOADDD flag using the TSO/E REXX EXECUTIL command.
 For more
 >information, see “EXECUTIL” on page 216.

+## The USS environment
+USS (Unix Systems Services) provides a POSIX environment for z/OS (it qualifies as a Unix version).
+It can be accessed using a shell like zh or bash, and Rexx execs can be started from these shells.
+The shell accesses a Unix-type singly-rooted filesystem and scripts are started like in Unix.
+Rexx execs can be in various character sets and when started with the 'rexx' program, do not need a shebang.

+## The /* Rexx */ comment requirement
+When a Rexx exec is located in the SYSEXEC concatenation, TSO automatically recognizes it as a Rexx exec and passes it to the Rexx interpreter for execution, without the need for a /* REXX */ comment.

+However, when a Rexx exec is located in the SYSPROC concatenation, you do need to include the /* REXX */ comment at the beginning of the program to ensure that TSO recognizes it as a Rexx exec and passes it to the Rexx interpreter for execution, this is because clists are also loaded from the SYSPROC concatenation.